Pop up shops are a killer way to bring your ecommerce brand out from behind the screen and into the real world.

 People are even given tables, chairs and break out areas.
 All encouraging them to stay in the store and enjoy the experience:

-This makes a big difference when so much of clothing, jewelry and bags revolves around the texture and small details.
+This makes a big difference when so much of clothing, jewellery and bags revolves around the texture and small details.

 The lesson: Communicate your brand